Temperature and Respiratory Emergency Department Visits: A Mediation Analysis with Ambient Ozone Exposure: Simulation Study

 \section{Simulation Study}

-We conducted a simulation study to evaluate estimation performance of the proposed mediation analysis.
-First, we used the observed temperature and other confounders in the Los Angeles application to develop two true mediation models: a linear model and a BART model, to simulate ozone concentration.
+We conducted a simulation study designed to resemble the observed dataset to evaluate estimation performance of the proposed mediation analysis.
+First, we followed the general structure of the observed temperature and other confounders in the Los Angeles application to develop two true mediation models: an additive model with no interactions between the exposure and the covariates, and the same model but with an interaction effect between temperature and humidity.
+The interaction model follows

+where $\mu_{\mathrm{add}}(x,c)$ is the conditional mean for the additive model, $q_a$ represents the $a$th quantile for the temperature variable, $I(\cdot)$ is an indicator function, and $h$ is the humidity covariate, which is contained in the covariate vector $\bm{C}$.
+Details on the additive model and full simulation can be found in Appendix~\ref{sec:appendix_sim}.

 Second, we simulated daily respiratory ED visits from a negative binomial distribution where coefficients in the health models were estimated from the real data.
-Finally, we estimated PNDE, TNIE and TE of temperature by using either a linear regression model or BART to derive temperature-ozone relationships.
+Finally, we estimated PNDE, TNIE, PNIE, TNDE, and TE of temperature effect on ED visits by using either the BART \eqref{eq:bart} or spline estimator \eqref{eq:linear} to estimate the temperature-ozone relationship $\mathbb{E}(M\mid X,\bm{C})$.
 We calculated percent relative bias (\%RB), root mean square error (RMSE) and 95\% interval coverage over 500 simulations.
+The pointwise 95\% uncertainty intervals were computed according to the procedure in Algorithm~\ref{alg:bart_mediation} with $K=5{,}000$ draws.